Parkland high school shooting: Conspiracy theories, disinformation, and harassment

 Student David Hogg was subjected to widespread allegations of being a crisis actor.

 Anti-gun control conspiracy theories circulated in the wake of the shooting.
 The speculation included false claims that the shooting did not happen or was staged by "crisis actors".
 One such claim was made by Benjamin A. Kelly, a district secretary for Republican State Representative Shawn Harrison, who sent an email to the Tampa Bay Times falsely stating that the children in the picture were not students at the school.
 As a result of the backlash, Kelly was fired hours later.
 Former Republican congressman and CNN contributor Jack Kingston suggested student demonstrators were paid by billionaire George Soros or were supported by "members of Antifa".
 A video with a description espousing a conspiracy theory that student David Hogg was a "crisis actor" reached the top of YouTube's trending page before it was removed by the company.
 As the shooting took place, a teacher directed Hogg and several other students to hide in a closet.
 Hogg, who worked on the school's TV station, then filmed student reactions to the shooting in an effort to document the event.

 The Alliance for Securing Democracy alleged that Russia-linked accounts on Twitter and other platforms used the shooting's aftermath to inflame tensions and divide Americans by posting loaded comments that oppose gun control.
-Other Russia-linked accounts labeled the shooting a false flag operation that the U.S. government would exploit to seize guns from citizens.
+Other Russia-linked accounts labeled the shooting a false flag operation that the US government would exploit to seize guns from citizens.
 Hundreds of Russian bots were also suspected of coming to the defense of Laura Ingraham on Twitter following the boycott of her show, The Ingraham Angle, that resulted from her public ridicule of Hogg.
 The conspiracy theories about survivors like Hogg and González were named PolitiFact's 2018 Lie of the Year.

 Some of the survivors of the shooting and their relatives were targeted by online harassment that included death threats.
 Cameron Kasky wrote on Twitter that he was quitting Facebook for the time being, because the death threats from "NRA cultists" were slightly more graphic on a service without a character limit.

-In March 2019, future Republican U.S. Representative Marjorie Taylor Greene for Georgia was filmed heckling and harassing survivor David Hogg as he was walking toward the United States Capitol.
+In March 2019, future US Representative Marjorie Taylor Greene (R-GA) was filmed heckling and harassing survivor David Hogg as he was walking toward the United States Capitol.